 George Foster: 52 Home Runs in 1977

 The one time he took home the NL MVP hardware was in 1977.
 He not only led the league with those 52 homers, but he also was at the top of the leaderboard in RBI (149), runs (124), slugging percentage (.631), OPS (1.013), and total bases (388).
-It was a sharp rise in power for Foster, as he entered the year never hitting more than 29 homers in a single season, which he had done the year prior.
+It was a sharp rise in power for Foster, as he entered the year never hitting more than 29 in a single season, which he had done the year prior.

 Ted Kluszewski: 49 Home Runs in 1954

-In Kluszewski’s first six seasons, he combined to hit 74 dingers in 2,723 plate appearances.
+In Kluszewski’s first six seasons, he hit 74 dingers in 2,723 plate appearances.
 In 1953, he hit 40 in just 629 plate appearances.
 This was his first of three straight years with 40-plus homers, with his 1954 campaign being the best.
 He led the league in both homers (49) and RBI (141) while slashing .326/.407/642.
 He placed second in MVP voting to Willie Mays, but he did get selected to the All-Star Game for a second straight year.

 Two situations “Big Klu” thrived in?
-The first one was facing right-handed pitching.
+The first was facing right-handed pitching.
 As a left-handed hitter, Kluszewski slashed .347/.437/.706 in 446 plate appearances, which included 36 of his 49 homers.
 He also loved hitting at home, as evidenced by the 34 homers and .724 slugging percentage he racked up in that situation.

 Eugenio Suárez: 49 Home Runs in 2019

-I love looking at Eugenio Suárez‘s home run progression between his MLB debut and his career-high mark of 49 homers in 2019.
+I love looking at Eugenio Suárez‘s home run progression between his MLB debut and his career-high mark of 49 in 2019.
 As a rookie with the Detroit Tigers in 2014, he hit four dingers.
 He then joined the Reds to begin his ascension in this category.
 It started with 13 in 2015, followed by 21 in 2016 and 26 in 2017.
-The upward trend continued with 34 in 2018 before getting to 49 in ’19, which set a franchise record for single-season home runs by a third baseman.
+The upward trend continued with 34 in 2018 before getting to 49 in ’19, which set a franchise record for home runs by a third baseman.

 Suárez was on track to keep his home run streak going by the All-Star break, but he went on a tear in the second half to bring things to a whole new level.
 At the midsummer respite, the third baseman had 20 home runs and a .811 OPS in 365 plate appearances.
 Over his final 297 trips to the plate, though, he slugged 29 homers with a 1.081 OPS that was powered by a .684 slugging percentage.